Chapter 8.15

 E. An assistant sexton may be appointed for more than one city-owned lodge cemetery.

-2. Overseeing the work of the grave digger, approving that the internment is complete, notifying the cemetery sexton of the completion, and signing for the release of the retainer.
+2. Oversee the work of the grave digger, approve that internments are complete, notify the cemetery sexton of the completion, and sign for the release of the retainer;

-4. Notify the cemetery sexton as to the burial and forward any required records.
+4. Notify the cemetery sexton as to burials and forward any required records;

-6. Comply with the provisions of this chapter and all other applicable Roslyn Municipal Code provisions and report all violations to the city.
+6. Comply with the provisions of this chapter and all other applicable Roslyn Municipal Code provisions and report all violations to the city; and

-7. The care and maintenance of said cemetery.
+7. Mange the care and maintenance of said cemetery.

-G. The positions of assistant sexton are unpaid volunteer positions and no assistant sexton may profit directly or indirectly from their position or from cemetery-related activities.
+G. The positions of assistant sexton are unpaid volunteer positions and no assistant sexton may profit directly or indirectly from his/her position or from any other cemetery-related activities.

-H. In the case of a burial and the assistant sexton is unavailable and there is no co-assistant sexton or they are also unavailable, the cemetery sexton may make such decisions in their place.
+H. In the event an assistant sexton is unavailable at the time of a burial and there is no co-assistant sexton or the co-assistant is also unavailable, the cemetery sexton may make any necessary decisions.

 I. Assistant sextons may be removed by the mayor at will.